Robert Herjavec Compares Wife Kym Johnson To Wonder Woman In Sweet New Interview

 “She’s incredible.
 Wonder Woman has nothing on my wife.
 Twins flying commercial to Australia for 15 hours by herself.
 I mean it was… These suitcases are so cute.
 She put one on each suitcase.
 They get strapped in.
 They’re going through the airport and they’re bouncing around perfectly.”

 Johnson shared the sweet moment on Instagram and many of her followers also praised her for traveling all the way to Australia with two toddlers in tow.
-The post earned Kym over 46,000 likes and 430 plus comments with many fans gushing over the post to let Johnson know what a great and brave mom she is.
+The post earned Kym over 46,000 likes and 430-plus comments with many fans gushing over the post to let Johnson know what a great and brave mom she is.
 Even some of her more famous friends commented on the image.

 “You nailed it,” Shark Tank star Daymond John said.